narendrac1011/Maven-Market-Analysis-Tableau/README.md

 # Maven-Market-Analysis-Tableau
-Led a comprehensive analysis of Maven Market's datasets, a multinational grocery chain, using Tableau
+I led a comprehensive analysis of ABC Market's datasets, a multinational grocery chain, using Tableau to extract actionable insights.
+I independently formulated and addressed strategic business questions, designing intuitive, interactive dashboards with features like sliders and clickable elements to enable seamless navigation for senior management.
+By applying advanced data visualization techniques and custom formulas, I enhanced the analytical depth of the dashboards, creating a compelling storyline that highlighted critical trends and insights across Canada, Mexico, and the United States, ultimately driving data-driven decision-making.